pennyshi6678/Penny-s-Data-Visualization-Portfolio/README.md

 # Penny-s-Data-Visualization-Portfolio
-This is an on-going portfolio showcasing data visualizations for Penny Shi.
+This is an on-going portfolio showcasing data analysis and data visualizations for Penny Shi.
 1. Housing Preliminary Research.pdf

 This is the housing research project I completed during my summer internship at enFocus Inc.